Bad Wildbad: History

 The name "Wiltbade" first appeared in a historical document in the northern Black Forest in the year 1345.
 The earliest documented reference to Wildbad is a request for the appointment of a Wildbad chaplain addressed to the Bishop of Speyer in 1376.
 Wildbad was officially designated as an official town (Amtsstadt) in 1442 amidst the protracted territorial division of Württemberg.
 It is likely that the town and market privileges were conferred upon Wildbad in the early decades of the 15th century.

 The thermal springs of the town have a historical utilization dating back to the Middle Ages.
 During the early modern period, particularly in the 16th and 17th centuries, the area began to emerge as a notable spa and health resort, capitalizing on its therapeutic waters.
 However, it was in the 19th century that Bad Wildbad ascended to international prestige as a fashionable luxury spa destination, distinguished by its advanced hydrotherapy practices and a growing reputation for elite wellness treatments.
+In the 19th century, the Palais Thermal was constructed to a design by Nikolaus Friedrich von Thouret and the baths remain in use.

 Geography

 Bad Wildbad is picturesquely situated 420 m above sea level, in the romantic pine-clad gorge of the Enz, a tributary of the Neckar in the Black Forest.
 The town is 45 km west of Stuttgart, 50 km southeast of Karlsruhe, 30 km south of Pforzheim, and 23 km east of Baden-Baden.

 Towering above Bad Wildbad is a small mountain, the Wildbader Sommerberg, whose top may be reached by the Sommerbergbahn, a funicular railway.
 It covers a vertical difference of about 300 m.

-The area is picturesque, a beautiful spot being the Wildsee — a small lake outside of town, measuring 2.3 ha, and at about 900 m above sea level.
+The area is considered picturesque especially due to the Wildsee — a small lake outside of town, measuring 2.3 ha, and at about 900 m above sea level.

 A popular hiking trail, the Fautsburg Path, runs through Aichelberg.